saifkheraj/d_s/GenAI/AppliedRags/README.md

 4. Query with and without MMR.
 5. Compare the output.

-🔗In Part 2, we'll cover **hybrid and self-query retrievers** for smarter retrieval!
+🔗  we'll cover **hybrid and self-query retrievers** for smarter retrieval!